REI Co-op Swiftland 5 Review

 Our Analysis and Test Results

 The Switftland 5 offers a comfortable ride, more storage, and a competitive entry-level price.
-Simplicity is at the root of this pack's success, with a single zippered back pocket that accesses the hydration bladder and primary storage, external storage, and adequate adjustments for a smooth suspension.
+Simplicity is at the root of this pack's success, with a single zippered back pocket that accesses the hydration bladder and primary storage, reasonable amounts of external storage, and adequate adjustments for a smooth suspension.

 Performance Comparison